 North Carolina requires landlords to follow certain basic state laws when it comes to handling a security deposit.

 Disclaimer: The information here isn’t intended to be used as a substitute for expert legal advice.
-If you have a specific question or need further assistance, kindly get in touch with either a qualified attorney or an experienced property management company.
+If you have a specific question or need further assistance, kindly get in touch with either a qualified attorney or an experienced management company.